joergkrause/nyaf/docs/md/babel.md

 };
 ```

 The entry point is the file _main.js_.
 All component files have the extension _.jsx_, so we need to resolve that extension, too.
-Apart from this the _babel-loader_ invokes the Babel transpiler and that settings, described above, apply here.
+Apart from this the _babel-loader_ invokes the Babel transpiler and these settings, described above, apply here.
 The bundle is copied to the distribution folder _dist_ and the bundle is added to the HTML file using the appropriate plug-in.

 ### Writing Components